-An extensive body of educational research supports the notion that student educational achievement and outcomes are highly correlated with student characteristics that include but are not limited to race/ethnicity, household income level, home language, and participation in special education.
+An extensive body of educational research supports the notion that student educational achievement and outcomes are highly correlated with student characteristics that include but are not limited to race/ethnicity, household income level, home language, and participation in special education (National Assessment of Educational Progress, 2018).
 Because of this association, statistical modelling would predict that any school serving a student population differing from the home district or state would post educational outcomes different from the home district or state.
 The mixed results presented below may be in part due to the different characteristics of the student populations between the charter school, home district, and the state.

-In 2009, Zimmer and others (2009) published Charter Schools in Eight States: Effects on Achievement, Attainment, Integration, and Competition.
+In a pioneering study, Zimmer and others (2009) published Charter Schools in Eight States: Effects on Achievement, Attainment, Integration, and Competition.
 The research dispelled the fear that charter schools were skimming off the highest achieving students.
 The authors showed that overwhelmingly, the prior test scores of students transferring into charter schools were near or below the local averages.
 Also, that the prior achievement of the students transferring to charter schools did not differ substantially from other students in the non-charter school from where they left.
 The work also found that the racial composition of the charter schools entered by transferring students was similar to that of the non-charter school from which the students previously attended.
+In a meta-analysis of 22 studies (Anderson, 2017), the researcher concluded that charter schools as a whole tend to serve fewer special education students and English language learners.
+In a study of the Washington charter schools, the researchers found that Washington charter schools served students with a disability at a substantially higher rate than the national charter school rate, higher than the state rate, and mostly higher than the home district rate.
+Like the national studies, there is no evidence of systematic "cream-skimming" or "push-out" in Washington charter schools.
+Over all, there is very little evidence of systematic "creamskimming" or "push-out" in U.S. charter schools.
 The results presented below show that the enrollees at charter schools are generally more racially diverse and serve higher percentages of students from low income households.